kwade4/RAISE-DRI/docs/dri_intro.md

 ---
-title: What is the DRI?
+title: What is DRI?
 layout: default
 parent: Canada's Digital Research Infrastructure
 nav_order: 2
 ---

-# What is the Digital Research Infrastructure (DRI)?
+# What is Digital Research Infrastructure (DRI)?

 ## Overview
 The Digital Research Alliance of Canada (the Alliance) empowers researchers at Canadian institutions, with the ultimate goal of positioning Canada as a leader in the global knowledge economy.